vladak/shield/README.md

 As for sizing, this is something I will yet have to [figure out](https://forums.adafruit.com/viewtopic.php?p=946668), esp. during the winter.

+After converting the transport to RFM69 based radio, the battery decerease over night is circa 5% with light sleep duration of 1 second and deep sleep duration of 30 seconds which means it could last nearly a month without charging.

 #### Lessons learned

 - during winter the amount of sun is minuscule compared to summer/spring.
 There is often a long sequence of cloudy days, when solar charging cannot do anything.
 As noted in [Adafruit discussion](https://forums.adafruit.com/viewtopic.php?p=578767), one has to have enough solar panels to charge the batteries enough when the sun finally goes out.
 And/or use batteries with much higher capacity.